 Due from Bangko Sentral ng Pilipinas (BSP) represents the Bank's demand deposit with the BSP in compliance with BSP's reserve requirements.
-Section 254.1 of the MORB further provides that such deposit with the Bangko Sentral are not regular current accounts, drawings against such deposit shall be limited to (a) settlement of obligations with the Bangko Sentral, and (b) withdrawals to meet cash requirements.
-On July 27, 2020, the BSP through BSP circular 1092 approved reduction on reserve requirements effective July 31, 2020.
-As reported to the BSP, the Bank was in compliance with such regulation on reserve requirements as of December 31, 2022.
+Section 252 of the MORB further provides that such deposit with the Bangko Sentral are not regular current accounts, drawings against such deposit shall be limited to (a) settlement of obligations with the Bangko Sentral, and (b) withdrawals to meet cash requirements.
+As reported to the BSP, the Bank was in compliance with such regulation on reserve requirements as of December 31, 2023.